bentonam/build-your-first-couchbase-application/installation/mac-installation.md

 Execute CommandBox by running `box`

 ## Couchbase Installation and Setup

 ### Install Couchbase

+If you have homebrew run

+`brew cask install couchbase-server-enterprise`

+If you want to install it manually

 1. Unzip the install `couchbase-server-enterprise_3.1.0-macos_x86_64.zip`
 2. Drag the Couchbase Server icon into your /Applications directory